ISUgenomics/geospatialworkbook/RasterVisionTutorialSeries/Raster_Vision_Part_6.md

 ```python
 def get_config(runner, output_uri) -> SemanticSegmentationConfig:
 ```
 The `runner` object allows us to run the steps in our pipeline.
 Every `get_config()` function takes a runner object as an input.
 We specify the value of the runner when we invoke the Raster Vision pipeline.
-We will discuss this more in section 3.3 when we describe the script we use to invoke the pipeline. </br>
+We will discuss this more in section 3.3 when we describe the script we use to invoke the pipeline. <br>

 We accept the `output_uri` variable as an input to the `get_config()`, but won't need to refer to it until the very end of our code in step 7.